macblair221/power-outage-analysis/README.md

 # Power Outage Severity Analysis
 McAllister Blair

 ---

 ## Introduction

-Power outages are critical infrastructure failures that can have significant economic and social impacts.
-Understanding what factors contribute to longer and more severe outages is important for improving resilience and response strategies.
+This project analyzes major U.S. power outages to understand what makes some outages last significantly longer than others.
+Specifically, I investigate whether we can predict if an outage will last more than 48 hours using only information available at the start of the event.

-This project uses the Major Power Outages dataset, which contains records of large outages across the United States.
-Each row represents a major outage event, defined as affecting at least 50,000 customers or causing at least 300 MW of demand loss.
+This question matters because prolonged outages can have serious economic and safety consequences.
+If utilities can identify high-risk outages early, they can prioritize response efforts more effectively.

-This dataset contains approximately 1,535 rows.
-The key variables used in this analysis include:
+This dataset contains approximately 1,535 observations.
+Key variables used in this analysis include:

 - `duration_minutes`: total outage duration
 - `customers_affected`: number of customers impacted